burkeholland/deno-first-look/lessons/deploying/containerize.md

 FROM hayd/alpine-deno:1.5.4
 ```

 This image contains not only Deno, but all of the deno environment configuration that we would normally need to do to get autocompletions and the like.
-It also contains a default user called "deno" so that your application doesn't run as root with too many privilages.
+It also contains a default user called "deno" so that your application doesn't run as root with too many privileges.

 Now that we've got that image, we need to define our working directory - or rather - the directory where our application is going to go inside the container.
 You can call it anything you like.
 I usually just call it, "app".